Germany Employer of Record

 As your employer of record in Germany, we may be able to provide optional supplementary medical insurance coverage for professionals and their dependents at a more cost-effective rate.

-In addition to medical care, the German social security system funds numerous benefits, like pension insurance, unemployment insurance, nursing care insurance and accident insurance.
+In addition to medical care, the German social security system funds numerous benefits like pensions insurance, unemployment insurance, nursing care insurance and accident insurance.

 Employer social costs will cover a large portion of employee benefits in Germany, but we can consult with you about supplemental coverage options, such as additional pension contributions or life insurance, if needed.